rust-lang/book/second-edition/src/ch09-03-to-panic-or-not-to-panic.md

 return it.
 This public method is necessary because the `value` field of the `Guess` struct is private.
-It’s important that the `value` field is private so that code using the `Guess` struct is not allowed to set `value` directly: callers *must* use the `Guess::new` function to create an instance of `Guess`, which ensures there’s no way for a `Guess` to have a `value` that hasn’t been checked by the conditions in the `Guess::new` function.
+It’s important that the `value` field is private so that code using the `Guess` struct is not allowed to set `value` directly: callers outside the module *must* use the `Guess::new` function to create an instance of `Guess`,  which ensures there’s no way for a `Guess` to have a `value` that hasn’t been checked by the conditions in the `Guess::new` function.

 A function that has a parameter or returns only numbers between 1 and 100 could then declare in its signature that it takes or returns a `Guess` rather than a